Kat9-123/Elite/README.md

 ## Miscellaneous
 If you have any tips, optimisations, balance changes, etc. Please either message me or make a pull request.

-The code is still relatively messy so any help with that is also greatly appreciated.
-I got kind of burned out so the newer features, like audio and LOD, are especially messy.
+The game code is still very messy so any help with that is also greatly appreciated.
+The engine code is much cleaner, but still not that good.

 ### Perfomance
 Sadly the performance really isn't great.
-It will probably run on most computers but you will have to tinker a bit with the settings.
-The biggest cause for the performance problem is the fact that all graphics get drawn to the console, which is kinda sad.
+It will probably run on most computers at around 30-60 fps but you will have to tinker a bit with the settings.
+The biggest cause for the performance problem is probably the fact that all graphics are drawn to the console, which is kinda sad.